 Campaigns aimed at non-EU countries are set on markets with high-growth potential, such as Japan, South Korea, Canada and Mexico.
 Eligible sectors include dairy and cheese, olive oil and wines.

 Promotion campaigns in practice

-The Consumers, Health, Agriculture and Food Executive Agency (CHAFEA) puts this strategic policy into practice on behalf of the Commission.
+The European Research Executive Agency (REA) puts this strategic policy into practice on behalf of the Commission.

 It does this by:

 - publishing calls for proposals and evaluating proposals;

 - awarding grants and managing grant agreements for so-called multi programmes (that involve at least two organisations from at least two EU countries or one or more EU institutions);

 - organising events and communication campaigns both inside and outside the EU.